elasmojs/rooster/README.md

 A small about Rooster page

 ### /_rooster/shutdown
 Shuts the server down.
-(Only works when request originates from the localhost)
+(Allows requests orginating from localhost only)